Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

 (Any other samples would be given value zero in this term.)

 Hint: If you're familiar with linear models in R, you can examine the model matrix of a linear model with the `model.matrix( )` function.
+My apologies for re-inventing this wheel with a new and weird syntax of my own devising.

 ### Example 1